CSC207-UofT/course-project-javacado-s/phase1/Design Document.md

 ---
 ## Design Patterns
 - Command design pattern
-- Factory design pattern (For Meal?)
+- Composite design pattern (For Meal)
 - Anything else we plan to implement in Phase 2?